 A license with a distinctive number and valid for the current year is not displayed thereon.

-PARKING & STORAGE OF COMMERICAL MOTOR VEHICLES & TRAILERS – On any property which is less than five (5) acres in size, the property owner may park only one (1) commercial vehicle.
+PARKING & STORAGE OF COMMERCIAL MOTOR VEHICLES & TRAILERS – On any property which is less than five (5) acres in size, the property owner may park only one (1) commercial vehicle.
 On any property, the property owner must park commercial vehicle(s) behind the front building line.
 The parking and storage of a commercial motor vehicle and/or trailer shall be prohibited forward of the front building line.

 PARKING HAZARDOUS MATERIALS – The parking and/or storage, in any District, of a vehicle that is placarded for the transport or storage hazardous material is strictly prohibited.